Maura Murray -- Newspaper Clippings from the Baffling Unsolved Missing Person's Case

 That Murray told lies to her school and work in the time frame before she disappeared is interesting.
 It suggests that her life was not in balance.
 That she was drinking and driving adds weight to this, in my opinion.

-But this case remains baffling and I gravitate toward suicide as the most likely explanation for her disappearance.
-It doesn't matter to me that her father thought this unlikely as there is often a divide between what parents notice of their children and their mental reality.
+Maura Murray’s case remains baffling and I gravitate toward suicide as the most likely explanation for her disappearance.
+It doesn’t matter to me that her father thought this unlikely, as there is often a divide between what parents notice of their children and their mental reality.
+That she met with foul play is the opinion of the family, even as recently as Friday, February 9th, 2024 when People.com did an update on this case (Nicole Briese).

-At the end of this case, I feel like we're left with the facts and details of her case -- all of which point to nothing but difficult-to-weight speculation.
-Years have passed and we're still waiting for that moment when things finally make sense.
+At the end of this case, I feel like we’re left with the facts and details of her case—all of which point to nothing but difficult-to-weigh speculation.
+Years have passed and we’re still waiting for that moment when things finally make sense.

 NamUs # and Link: #MP54